Creating a Chinese Company

 We would only recommend you consider creating a Chinese business if you have looked at all the other options first – see Routes to the Chinese market.

-Access to China has setup a number of businesses in China and to that end we can write a book on the subject.
-As the business rules and regulations are changing and evolving in China we listed a few points to help start the planning process to create a Chinese business.
+The business rules and regulations are changing and evolving in China, so must always take local legal advice.
+Access to China has setup several businesses in China.
+We listed a few points from our expectance to help start the planning process to create a Chinese business.

 - Find a local agent in your country who can advise and help setup your Chinese business or local trading organisation and who can advise your business on the right approach to trading in China.